WaletSec/waletsec.github.io/posts/2021-04-26-You-should-die-HeroCTF.fr.md

       Security Team
   -->
 ```
-We have got the information that `admin.php.bak` is not removed, so we go there, and look how admin.php code looks like - [http://chall1.heroctf.fr:9000/admin.php.bak](http://chall1.heroctf.fr:9000/admin.php.bak)
+We have got the information that `admin.php.bak` is not removed, so we go there, and look at how an admin.php code looks like - [http://chall1.heroctf.fr:9000/admin.php.bak](http://chall1.heroctf.fr:9000/admin.php.bak)
 ```php
 <?php